Smoked Cream Cheese

 Step 2: sprinkle seasoning evenly over the block of cream cheese.
 Making sure that every side is coated.

 Step 3: place the seasoned cream cheese in a small cast iron skillet or foil basket, made with heavy-duty nonstick aluminum foil.
 Use a sharp knife to cut 1/2 inch diagonal lines in the cream cheese, about 1/4 inch deep.
-This will allow the smoke to get into the cream cheese and make it easy to dip up the cream cheese with crackers or veggies.
+This will allow the smoke to get into the cream cheese.
+It will also make it easy to dip up the cream cheese with crackers or veggies.

 Step 4: smoke the cream cheese for 2 hours at 225°F. I used a Traeger pellet smoker, but feel free to use another brand of pellet grill, or whatever smoker you have at home.